tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_blobr.md

 <figure><img src="{{site.media}}/blobr-product-changelog.png" alt="Product changelog" style="border: 1px solid #dedede" /><figcaption><b>Figure 5.</b> Product changelog.
 Those who consuming the product (and who will be impacted by the API changes) can see what's new, modified, or deleted through these changelogs.</figcaption></figure>

 If desired, Blobr can automatically send personalized changelogs to API consumers.
 These personalized changelogs avoid broader communications in which only a small subset of information is actually relevant to the API consumer.

+## Reasons for Blobr's unique approach to API portals {#unique_aproach}

+What's the story behind Blobr's unique approach to API portals?
+Alexander Airvault, co-founder and CEO of Blobr, said that previously, when he worked with API customers, they often struggled to understand how to implement the APIs.
+The APIs were usually more technical than the customers could follow.

+Compounding the difficulty, the traditional model of API portals mostly provides a long list of endpoints for the user to figure out on their own.
+To reduce some of the complexity, Alexandre started creating "subscriptions" to different parts of the API for customers.
+That's how he got the idea of Blobr.

+Blobr's approach _productizes_ the use cases of your API, making it clear how to use your API to achieve various goals.
+There's no ambiguity about what you can do with the API or which endpoints you need to accomplish each goal.
+This granularity also allows API consumers to focus only on the use cases of the API they actually need.

+Dividing the API into distinctly packaged products not only eliminates complexity but avoids information overload for API consumers.
+The consumers see only the endpoints and workflows related to their product use cases.

 ## One platform that brings it all together {#one_platform_with_everything}